-When Brussels sprouts are in season be sure to get some from your local farmers’ market.
-They will be at their sweet peak.
-In this recipe, grating the Brussels sprouts makes them cook faster, and gives you more of the desirable crispy bits.
-This recipe could also work as a topping on rice or as a side dish.
+Tip: Grating the Brussels sprouts makes them cook faster, and gives you more of the desirable crispy bits.
+Also makes it easier to stuff in the mini pitas.
+This recipe could also work as a topping on rice or as a side dish at a dinner party.

 MAKES 30 PITAS